samsung-cnct/kraken/README.md

 To create your first cluster, run the following command.
 (This assumes you have a configuration built as described above.)
 If you have used the default config location:
 ```
-k2cli cluster up
+kraken cluster up
 ```
 Or you may specify the location of the config file:
 ```
-k2cli cluster up ${HOME}/k2configs/config.yaml
+kraken cluster up ${HOME}/krakenlibconfigs/config.yaml
 ```
 This will take anywhere from five to twenty minutes depending on how AWS is feeling when you execute this command.
 When complete the cluster will exist in its own VPC and will be accesible via the `tool` subcommands.
 The output artifacts will be stored in the default location: `${HOME}/.kraken/<cluster name>`.

-### Working with Your Cluster (using k2cli)
+### Working with Your Cluster (using Kraken)
-k2cli uses the K2 image (github.com/samsung_cnct/k2) for all of its operations.
-The K2 image ships with `kubectl` and `helm` installed and through the `k2cli tool` subcommand you can access these tools.
-Using the `k2cli tool` subcommand helps ensure you are using the correct version of the relevant CLI for your cluster.
+Kraken uses the Krakenlib image (github.com/samsung_cnct/k2) for all of its operations.
+The Krakenlib image ships with `kubectl` and `helm` installed and through the `kraken tool` subcommand you can access these tools.
+Using the `kraken tool` subcommand helps ensure you are using the correct version of the relevant CLI for your cluster.

 `kubectl` (http://kubernetes.io/docs/user-guide/kubectl-overview/) is a CLI for working with a Kubernetes cluster.
 It is